How to use side lighting in photography – direction of light

 3. Why use side lighting for portraits?

 In portrait photography there’s a reason for choosing a particular way to light a subject – to create atmosphere and/or flatter the subject.
-So you need to know the impact that directional light has on a photo:
+So you need to know the impact of directional light on a photo:

 Side light defines form and dimension